eclipse-edc/Collateral/README.md

 Please feel free to add content.
 However, by doing so, please pay attention to comply to the following guidelines:
-- The date of folder and file names have to match the following pattern: YYYY-MM-DD.
-Just take a look at the already uploaded files.
+- The date of folder and file names have to match the following patterns:
-  - Files should provide information about the concrete day.
+  - Files should provide information about the concrete day (YYYY-MM-DD).
-  - Folders should be named by year and month: YYYY-MM.
+  - Folders should be named by year and month (YYYY-MM).
 - Files (e.g. presentation slides) of one event are located within a folder for this specific event.
 - Always add a file in the raw format (e.g., `.pptx`) **and** a finalized one (`.pdf`).